 There are two types of inverters on the market today, string inverters and micro-inverters.

-String inverters have existed longer than micro-inverters.
-For a residential solar power system, a unit can be mounted on a garage wall or close to a switchboard.
-Wires connected to the solar panels run through wall cavities through to the inverter.
+String inverters have been around a lot longer than micro-inverters.
+For a residential solar power system, a string inverter can be mounted on a garage wall or close to a switchboard.
+Cables connected to the solar panels run through wall cavities, through to the inverter.

 The advantages of string inverters:

-Micro Inverters (much smaller string inverters) have been on the market since the 1990's, only to become competitive with string inverters in early 2008.
-One micro inverter is attached to the back of every solar panel you install and they perform the same function as string inverters.
+Micro-inverters (much smaller inverters) have been on the market since the 1990's, but only became competitive with string inverters in early 2010.
+One micro inverter is attached to the back of every solar panel installed and they perform the same function as string inverters.
 The main difference is that they convert DC electricity from just one panel into AC.
 An AC cable connects all the panels and sends the electricity through to your switchboard.

-- The micro inverter will maximize each solar panels output, therefore panels will not need to be adjust to lower levels if other panels in the system are not performing.
+The micro-inverter will maximize each solar panels output, therefore panels will not need to be adjust to lower levels if other panels in the system are not performing.
 Therefore shading is less of an issue.
-See how each panel is optimised with micro-inverters in the video below.

-You want to make sure that the inverter is oversized within the inverter manufacturers recommendations.
-If not, the warranty will be considered void.
+Be sure that the inverter is oversized within the inverter manufacturers recommendations.
+If not, the warranty will be considered invalid.

 Reasons for under-sizing an inverter could include the fact that smaller inverters cost less, therefore you could save money with an undersized inverter, and performance may not be compromised.

-Solar panels often operate below the nominal rated power.
-Nominal rated power is the output of the module, however, these conditions are not always met under standard test conditions.
-Inverter efficiency is low when it operates at low power levels, so you might be better suited with a smaller inverter.
-Also because the output of the solar panels will decrease slightly over the lifetime of the panels, the smaller inverter will operate more efficiently than a large one once the panel output begins to decrease.
+Solar panels often operate below the nominal rated power amount, as optimal solar generation conditions do not occur frequently.
+Inverter efficiency is low when operating at low power levels, so you might be better suited with a smaller inverter.
+Because the output of solar panels will decrease slightly over their lifetime, a smaller inverter will operate more efficiently than a large one (once the panel output begins to decrease).

-European brands are favored amongst solar engineers due their reliability and consistent build quality.
+Due their reliability and consistent build quality, European brands are favoured amongst solar engineers.
 Having said that, Chinese manufactured inverters are gaining ground and many Chinese brand inverters are becoming just as reliable as their European counterparts.